ronniross/epistemic-pruning-engine/epistemic-pollution-antidote-engine.md

 ---

-# how the concept of epistemologies of ignorance helps understand why epistemic pollution works, and what an 'antidote engine' would need to counter it
+## how the concept of epistemologies of ignorance helps understand why epistemic pollution works for some entities

 The term comes from philosopher Charles W. Mills (The Racial Contract, 1997) and later work by Shannon Sullivan, Nancy Tuana, and others.
 An epistemology of ignorance is not simply a lack of knowledge.
 It is a socially sustained, often actively produced set of practices that generate and maintain ignorance in ways that serve power structures.